What do we want? To live a life of peace and contentedness, in touch with ourselves (and each other) and in harmony with the planet?

 What’s your own story of “I need something more?”

 This unconscious belief is a doozy.
-It keeps us looking for the fulfillment in the two places it can never be found.
+It keeps us looking for the fulfilment in the two places it can never be found.
 Outside ourselves and in the future.

 It’s a game we can never win.
 Why?
 Because it is the exact opposite of the truth.